jergason/nvim-config/.config/nvim/stupid-vim-tricks.md

 in insert mode, type `:` then you can execute a command, then return to insert mode so you don't have to go back and forth between normal and insert mode.

+## `g_`

+Motion to jump to end of the line without the newline.
+Useful for yanking a line without the newline.

 ## Treesitter Incremental Selection

 You can use treesitter to select via AST - select next scope, parent, etc